top of page

 An intuitive interface enabling users to easily locate, access, and manage public charging stations seamlessly.

-Improve real-time data and control: Integrate real-time updates on station availability, charging status, and wait times, with remote control for starting or stopping sessions.
+Improve real-time data and control: Integrate real-time updates on charging status, wait times, including remote control for starting or stopping sessions.

 Optimize experience for interoperability: